LOADING

 We have all caught a travel bug.

-Millennials like culturally immersive, adventurous and authentic travel experience, where they are able to explore off-the-beaten tracks and get to know the local life on their own terms.
+The youth like culturally immersive, adventurous and authentic travel experiences, where they can explore off-the-beaten tracks on a camper van and get to know the local life on their terms.

 Going on a road trip is in itself like going on an adventure, a journey, where destination is of a secondary importance.